 James Tapper writes on a new pilgrimage route to honour the recently canonised Cardinal Newman’s path from Oxford to Birmingham, which also describes the BPT and why pilgrimages are popular now.
 Further details of this route will be uploaded to the website as they become available.
 Ian Skelly also reported this article on BBC Radio […]

 BPT’s Dr Guy Hayward speaking with Paul Coia and Debbie McGee on an upcoming guided pilgrimage he is leading for Reading Fringe Festival.

 “Join Guy Hayward and Jason Goodwin from the British Pilgrimage Trust to walk a section of the South Dorset Old Stones Way – one of 10 historic trails taking in English Heritage sites en-route.”
 See the wider project this is part of here.

-Melanie McDonagh writes on the BPT in the role of the renaissance of interest of pilgrimage in Britain, and work done with English Heritage and the Church of England.
+Melanie McDonagh writes on the BPT in the role of the renaissance of interest of pilgrimage in Britain, including the Old Way to Canterbury, and the work of English Heritage and the Church of England.